Tristan1918/Factors-affecting-student-GPA/README.md

 ![image](https://github.com/user-attachments/assets/639b8c0e-4a96-430e-b8c9-2b84ec5c875c)

-The report aims to analyze the factors that can affect students' GPA at school.
+The report aims to analyze the factors that can affect students' GPA.

 ## Data Source: Where Our Data Comes From